This page introduces the concept of quadratic equations and explains some techniques for solving them, including through use of the quadratic formula.

 While this quadratic equation has only one solution, note that often there will be two solutions, and sometimes there will be no (real) solutions at all.
 To understand why this is the case, it can be helpful to look at the graphs of some quadratic equations.
 As seen below these take the form of parabolas, and the places at which these parabolas intersect the \(x\) (horizontal) axis are the solutions to the equation (as this is when the equation is equal to \(0\)).

-The first image below is an example of where the parabola only intersects the \(x\) axis once, and hence there is only one solution (this is actually a plot of \(y = x^2\), although no scales are included on the axes).
-The second image is an example of where the parabola intersects the \(x\) axis twice, and hence there are two solutions, and finally the third image is an example of where the parabola does not intersect the \(x\) axis at all - and hence there are no solutions.
+The first image below is an example of where the parabola only intersects the \(x\) axis once, and hence there is only one solution.
+The second image is an example of where the parabola intersects the \(x\) axis twice, and hence there are two solutions.
+Finally, the third image is an example of where the parabola does not intersect the \(x\) axis at all, and hence there are no solutions.

 There are various ways of solving quadratic equations, depending on the nature of the equation.
 This page outlines three different techniques.